Customize Consent Preferences

 The Kryger Institute welcomes calls from patients.
 If you have any concerns at any time, please feel free to call our office.
 If it is an emergency, the answering service is available 24 hours a day, including weekends and holidays.
 There is always a plastic surgeon on call.
 Your surgeon will discuss all the risks and potential complications with you before surgery.
 You will receive detailed instructions about situations that warrant a call to the office.

-The overall cost of a Eyelid Surgery is affected by anesthesia fees, hospital fees, post-surgery garments, and medications.
+The overall cost of an eyelid surgery is affected by anesthesia fees, hospital fees, post-surgery garments, and medications.
 Price is also impacted by medical tests, surgeon’s fees, and the exact techniques employed.